 San Diego, CA 92110

-University of San Diego is a privately run, not for profit institution, located in San Diego, California.
+University of San Diego is a private, not for profit institution, located in San Diego, California.
 It offers both undergrad and graduate degree programs.

 |Campus LocaleCity: Large|